ashparra97/ETL-project/README.md

 The second .csv included information on greenhouse gas emission by country, including the amount of emissions by year.

 The two .csv were cleaned up separately using pandas.
-Using pgAdmin4, the two csvs were joined on Country ID by .
+Using pgAdmin4, the two csvs were joined on Country ID.
 The final .csv was exported and inported into a database in pgAdmin 4.

 ## Findings